sintefmath/tinia/static/doc/mod_trell.md

 this:
 \image html mod_trell_refresh.png "mod_trell is now running"

-A short note terminology
+A short note about terminology
 ---
 In Tinia, a program made through the Tinia framework is frequently referenced as a job.
-The idea being that a Job is a part of a complete program, the job itself is not a whole program by itself, but by using the Tinia framework components it becomes a full program.
+The idea being that a Job is a part of a complete program, the job is not a whole program by itself, but by using the Tinia framework components it becomes a full program.

 Starting a new program / job